Xenogix/DAI-PracticalWork1-LP-AM/readme.md

 | JsonToXML | Converts a Json file to XML |
 | help      | Shows the list of commands  |

-In order to use the program you can use [the compiled .jar](build/JConvert_20231008_release.jar) file and run it as it follows or clone this repo and build it yourself
+In order to run the program you can download [the compiled .jar file](build/JConvert_20231008_release.jar) or clone this repo and build it yourself using maven.

 Then run the following command in a command prompt taking care of filling the placeholders :

 ```
-java -jar [file path of the buid] [XMLToJson/JsonToXML] -f [inputFile] -o [outputFile]
+java -jar [file path of the compiled .jar] [XMLToJson/JsonToXML] -f [inputFile] -o [outputFile]
 ```

-If the conversion was done successfully you should get a resul similar to this :
+If the conversion was done successfully you should get a result similar to this :

+<sup>(In the following examples we are using the JsonToXML command)</sup>

 ```
 The conversion from Json to XML was done successfully